 I have tried many types of gourds and it’s hard to choose one favorite.

-For daily use its nice to have a traditional calabash gourd that gives an enhanced flavor or a practical ceramic or metal gourd, that is easy to clean.
+For daily use it’s nice to have a traditional calabash gourd that gives an enhanced flavor or a practical ceramic or metal gourd, that is easy to clean.
 It is also nice to have at least one bigger and more decorated gourd for special occasions such as a gathering of friends and family, or other parties.

-Mate Gourd FAQ
+Yerba Mate Tea Cup FAQ

 What is a yerba mate gourd?